sw1a403/Simulation-program/README.md

 * Do you want other motor vehicles in front of the bus being simulated?
   * If yes how many motor vehicles with a minimum of 2 and a maximum of 100.
 * Do you want more than one lane?
   * If yes do you want two or three lanes for the simulation.
-(Note this will distrubite the user inputted other motor vehicles to more than one lane.)
+(Note this distribute the user inputted more motor vehicles to more than one lane.)